elcodi/elcodi/src/Elcodi/Bundle/CurrencyBundle/README.md

 # Bundle

 This bundle is part of [elcodi project](https://github.com/elcodi).
-Elcodi is a set of flexible e-commerce components for Symfony2, built as a decoupled and isolated repositories and under [MIT] license.
+Elcodi is a set of flexible e-commerce components for Symfony, built as a decoupled and isolated repositories and under [MIT] license.

 # Overview